TerikaJ/Soc-Honeynet/README.md

 ## Metrics After Hardening / Security Controls

-The following table displays the metrics we measured in our environment for another 24 hours, but after the application of security controls:
+The following table displays the metrics measured in the secure environment for another 24 hours.
+This is after the application of security controls:

 **Start Time 2024-05-30 19:55:14**